 How it works: Hard antifoul constantly releases biocides through the paints film and doesn’t wear away like soft antifoul.

 Vessel suitability: Suitable for higher speed vessels (30 knots plus) as well as vessels that have moorings that dry out.
 Hard antifoul is ideal for performance racing vessels as it can be scrubbed / burnished to create a smooth hull with minimal drag.

 Examples of hard antifoul are: Hempel Hard Racing, Seajet 037 Coastal, International Ultra 300 and VC Offshore EU.

 A third type of antifoul

 There is also a third type, similar to soft antifoul, which uses Self-Polishing Copolymer Antifouling (SPC) Technology.
 The release of biocides are completely controlled by how fast the binder dissolves.
 Therefore unlike traditional self-polishing it does not require water flow to polish.
-An example of this is the New International Micron 350.
+An example of this is International Micron 350.